xxrobone/robertwagar/README.md

 I choose to do the project in "vanilla" js, html , css, anime.js (as my "plugin")

+## For CME

+This github pages version is the most updated, the hosted on my domain is not updated with all new features.

 ## __Preview__

 <img src="./portfolio_preview.png" alt="portolio preview" width="100%"> &nbsp; &nbsp;